• About

 This course acquaints the students with the different schools of thought focusing on the philosophy of literature.
 This includes philosophical discourses on literature and philosophical examinations of literary texts.
 Critical questions and issues concerning the relation between literature and philosophy will be raised and examined.
 Specific topics may include the following: tragedy, Chinese classical poetry, Romanticism, phenomenology, existentialism, postmodernism, and hypertextuality.

-Critical Writing (3 units)
+Critical Writing LIT661P

 A scholarly writing workshop course designed to examine the practice of literary studies and criticism.